 3. Additional Result Export

-As a default, flow parameters are not saved.
+As we mentioned earlier, the solver does not save the flow parameters inside the whole domain.
 You need to save them additionally.
 You can either save transient results (Transient output) or steady-state results (Statistical averaging).
 Statistical averaging uses the results from last time steps, takes the average, and saves them for one time.
 Due to the storage, computation time, and cost concerns, we strongly recommend saving the results only in statistical averaging.

 Activate the local cartesian box and/or the local slice you created before.
 Saving these results will allow you to create particle traces and slices in PWC analysis.